hansliss/simpleproxy/README.txt

 Simpleproxy is a simple TCP proxy.
 It accepts connections on a local TCP port and forward them to anoter port on a remote host via TCP.

-It could be used as standalone daemon, or run via `inetd`.
+It can be used as standalone foreground or background daemon.

-For various options such as POP3 user screening, logging, HTTP proxy support, see man page (man simpleproxy).
+With the -T flag, simpleproxy will generate a new log file for each new {day,session,client(ip, port)}, using the given log file name as a prefix.

 Installation
 ------------